 I use the Bkr water bottle after much experimenting.
 The Swell water bottle is pretty trendy but is thin so it knocks over easily.
 The Soma water bottle is made by a B Corp which is great but has the same flaws as Swell and the wooden cap cover separated from the cap after some use (wood glue didn't fix it).

 CARRY ALL BAG

-I use the Joshuvela Baja Backpack (use coupon code "THANKS10") to carry all my gear.
+I use the Joshuvela Baja Backpack (use coupon code "THANKS10" to get $10 off) to carry all my gear.
 It's sturdy as hell, looks great, and is produced ethically in San Francisco.
 My favorite feature is that it can be carried as a tote bag to look dressy for client meetings, or slung over my shoulders for ergonomic walking without making me look like a college student.
 A close second would be the Everlane Packable Backpack.
 I love the design and all of Everlane's products are ethically produced.